 - Submits comments on behalf of clients to government agencies regarding regulations and other agency guidance.

 - Assists clients with issues related to employee leasing and Professional Employee Organizations (PEOs).

-- Advises governmental and church plan clients regarding their unique obligations under the Internal Revenue Code and ERISA.
+- Advises church plan clients regarding their unique obligations under the Internal Revenue Code and ERISA.

 - Drafts employment agreements.

 - Board Member, American Society of Pension Professionals and Actuaries (ASPPA) Benefits Council of Western Pennsylvania

 - Reading is FUNdamental Pittsburgh, elementary school reading mentor

 News and Insights

 - “Year-end Appropriations Act Provides a Safe Harbor for Retirement Plans that Experienced a Large Reduction in Participation,” Eckert Seamans’ Employee Benefits Alert January 4, 2021.